Psalm 5

 The psalm closes with a vision of joy that balances the judgment of the preceding section.
 The phrase כָל חוֹסֵי בָךְ ("all who take refuge in you") uses the verb חָסָה, one of the key words of the Psalter for trust (see Psalm 2:12, "blessed are all who take refuge in him").
 This word pictures the act of seeking shelter under a protecting cover -- as a bird takes refuge under a mother bird's wings (Psalm 91:4).
 The movement from taking refuge to rejoicing (יִשְׂמְחוּ) to shouting for joy (יְרַנֵּנוּ) to exulting (יַעְלְצוּ) traces an ascending scale of delight.

-The final image is magnificent: כַּצִּנָּה רָצוֹן תַּעְטְרֶנּוּ ("you surround him with favor as with a great shield").
+The final image is worth close attention: כַּצִּנָּה רָצוֹן תַּעְטְרֶנּוּ ("you surround him with favor as with a great shield").
 The word צִנָּה refers not to the small round buckler (מָגֵן) but to the large full-body shield that protected a soldier from head to foot (compare 1 Samuel 17:7, where Goliath's shield-bearer carried his צִנָּה).
 God's רָצוֹן ("favor, good will, acceptance") is like this all-encompassing shield, surrounding the righteous on every side.
 The verb תַּעְטְרֶנּוּ ("you surround, you crown") is from the root עָטַר, meaning "to encircle, to crown."
 God's favor is not merely a shield in front but a crown all around -- the righteous are encircled by divine good will as by a coronation wreath.
 This final image forms an inclusio with the morning prayer of verse 3: the one who arranges his prayer before God at dawn ends the day surrounded by God's favor like armor.